datreant/datreant/docs/data.rst

 =============
 Individual datasets get their own place in the filesystem instead of all being shoved into a single file on disk.
-This is by design, as it generally means better performance since individual data files means less waiting for file locks to release from other Container instances.
+This is by design, as it generally means better performance since this means less waiting for file locks to release from other Container instances.
 Also, it gives a space to put other files related to the dataset itself, such as figures produced from it.

 You can get the location on disk of a dataset with ::